-Included in their successful requests for government funding, the company was able to leverage CME SMART Advanced Technologies for Global Growth, the FedDev Ontario Training and Productivity Initiative, the Southwestern Ontario Development Fund (SWODF) and the Industrial Research Assistance Program (IRAP), to name a few.
+Included in their successful requests for government funding, the company was able to leverage CME SMART Advanced Technologies for Global Growth, the FedDev Ontario Training Program, the Southwestern Ontario Development Fund (SWODF) and the Industrial Research Assistance Program (IRAP), to name a few.

 Chris Casemore, Director of Client Management and Development at Mentor Works, recently discussed the funding process with a manager from the company.
 This article reviews how the relationship between this manufacturer and Mentor Works led to enhanced success.

 Where did you learn about government funding grants and loans?